derekburgess/jaws/README.md

 Run `jaws-advisor` with `--api` and either `openai` or `llama` to send network traffic snapshots and return network traffic analysis.

-Defaults: `jaws-advisor --api "openai" --database "captures"`
+Defaults: `jaws-advisor --api "llama" --database "captures"`

 Note: `llama` will cache and run `meta-llama/Meta-Llama-3-8B-Instruct`